At last, our journey through financial history has reached a point where we recognize dollars and credit.

 From the papers of Thomas Jefferson, a March 29, 1802 document with

 the dimensions of debtors and criminals cells in the Washington jail.

 It was not a very pleasant environment.
-The public gaol was a place of discomfort.
-The rooms were unheated, small and cramped and would generally be overcrowded.
+On the contrary, the public gaol was a place of discomfort.
+The rooms were unheated, small, and cramped and would generally be overcrowded.
 “Gaol fever,” probably typhus, broke out from time to time.

 In Maryland, a committee in 1736 described the local Annapolis jail where debtors were held as “a place of Restraint and confinement has also been a place of Death and Torments to Many Unfortunate People.”
 In 1766 the same jail was described as “so filthy and nasty that it is excessively Nauseous.”
 Some prisoners in nearby jails were held, under these conditions, for debts as little as fifty cents.

 Samuel Johnson wrote in 1758, “It is vain to continue an institution which experience shows to be ineffectual.
 We have now imprisoned one generation of debtors after another, but we do not find that their numbers lessen.
 We have now learned that rashness and imprudence will not be deterred from taking credit; let us try whether fraud and avarice may be more easily restrained from giving it.”

 Imprisonment for Debts Has Been Eliminated, or Has It?